spectrumlive/SpectrumLiveStudio/README.md

 3. Type the arguments in the Program arguments field. ...
 4. In the Environment variables field, type the variable name and value: QTIDR=/Users/username/Qt/6.5.3/macos

+## OBS-Studio build instruction
+#### can be fond in the below link: https://github.com/obsproject/obs-studio/wiki/Build-Instructions-For-Mac